 - Simple jigsaw puzzles are appropriate for late-stage dementia.
 If your cared one has arthritis or has trouble picking up small puzzle pieces, take this into consideration when selecting a jigsaw puzzle.

 - Pick a puzzle that has a pleasant and peaceful picture, or may evoke memories for your loved one or a loved location.

-- Set up the puzzle station in a place that has plenty of light coming in and your cared one can sit comfortably and safely enjoying your puzzle.
+- Set up the puzzles station in a place that has plenty of light coming in and your cared one can sit comfortably and safely enjoying your puzzle.

 - Place a white or light colored tablecloth over the area you intend to work on the puzzle.
 The added contrast of the light colored tablecloth will help them distinguish the puzzle pieces.

 - Doing jigsaw puzzles is good for your clear mind, active body and pure soul.
-So, on your next lazy Sunday, unplug, put your phone on "Do Not Disturb" that's most needed, and get blown away by an adult jigsaw puzzle.
+So, on your next lazy Sunday, unplug, put your phone on "Do Not Disturb" that's most needed, and get blown away by an adult puzzles.